 288, rue Saint-Jacques

-The Molson family has been part of Montreal for a long time.
-While we know the Molson business in the beer industry, I was surprised to know that the Molsons also managed banks and had their own currency for a while.
+The Molson family has been an integral part of Montreal’s history for generations.
+While they are best known for their brewing legacy, I was surprised to learn that the Molsons were also prominent figures in banking—even issuing their own currency for a time.

 For an overview of Montreal click here.